smusp/SEMs_with_lavaan/Little_2006/Little_2006.md

 LS&C present a two-group (7th grade and 8th grade), two-construct (positive affect and negative affact) model.
 Each construct is assessed with three manifest indicators.
-The SEM path diagram below shows the model as it might apply to the whole sample (i.e., ignoring the groups).
+The path diagram below shows the model as it might apply to the whole sample (i.e., ignoring the groups).
 This one-group model is presented to explain the symbols used in the paper, and to show how they apply in the model diagrams.
 First, POS and NEG are the constructs; and pos<sub>1</sub>, …, neg<sub>3</sub> are the manifest indicators.
 The solid lines represent the covariance structure, and the gray lines represent the mean structure (ie, the means and intercepts).

 The symbols are: